Composting in Place to Winterize Your Garden

 • Grass clippings (A lot of lawns are treated with chemical fertilizers and herbicides.
 Make sure to do your due-diligence when sourcing grass clippings!)

-• Winter and summer squash vines
+• Winter and summer squash vines or undeveloped fruit

-• Cucumber vines
+• Cucumber vines and fruit

-• Lettuce, kale, or chard leaves
+• Lettuce, kale, broccoli, cabbage, or chard leaves and small stems

 • Partially decomposed compost.
 The remainder of the decomposition process will occur in your plot!